Our first priority at camp is your child's safety.

 We implement a curfew at night for all campers under 19yrs of age.
 Room check is at 10pm and lights out is at 11pm.
 Our counselors and coaches stay in the same hotel as the campers.
 If any problems are to arise, we are right there to help.

 The Aspens has 1 phone in every room, dishwasher, housekeeping, and laundry facilities.
 (There are even plenty of extra blankets and pillows)

 *please note that due to insurance regulations, all campers staying in SGC rooms must have registered with SCG accommodation.
 No outside guests are allowed in SGC suites at any time.

 Drugs & Alcohol

 We enforce a very strict drug and alcohol policy and have no tolerance for any infractions.
-If any camper is found with drugs or alcohol, their parents will be notified and they will be sent home immediately.
+If any camper is found with drugs or alcohol, their parents will be notified and they will be sent home immediately at their expense.